Ahal FK: AFC Cup debut

 Ahal Änew debuted in the 2015 AFC Cup.
-In the second qualifying round, the club defeated the Omani club Fanja SC, earning the right to participate in the group stage.
+In the second qualifying round, the club defeated Omani Fanja SC, earning the right to participate in the group stage.
 In September 2015, Boris Grigorýanc was appointed as head coach, replacing Guwançmuhammet Öwekow who left the position voluntarily.

 Between 2016 and 2019, Rovshen Meredov served as head coach.
 From 2019 to 2020, the role was held by Said Seýidow.
 In 2021, Hojaahmet Arazow took over.
 In 2021, Mergen Orazov was appointed as the manager of Ahal.
 In the 2021 Ýokary Liga, Ahal was runner-up in the championship for the 7th time and qualified for the 2022 AFC Champions League.
-Only Ahal were granted an AFC Champions League license, as the Ýokary Liga champions FC Altyn Asyr were only eligible for the 2022 AFC Cup.
+Only Ahal were granted an AFC Champions League license, as the Ýokary Liga champions FC Altyn Asyr were eligible for the 2022 AFC Cup.

 In 2022, under the leadership of Mergen Orazov, Ahal became Turkmenistan champion for the first time in its history.
 Ahal also won the Turkmenistan Cup and the Football Federation of Turkmenistan Cup.
-Mergen Orazov was named the best coach of Turkmenistan in 2022.
 Ahal has unveiled a new logo ahead of the 2024 Ýokary Liga season.
 The updated design features a minimal color scheme, with the emblem showcasing the Txrkmennebitönumleri sponsor's symbol and the club's founding year, 1989.
 Under Welsähet Öwezow, FC Ahal finished second in the 2024 season.
 In the 2025 season, FC Ahal qualified for the 2025–26 AFC Champions League Two group stage, having beaten the Tajik club Regar-TadAZ (2:1) in the qualifying play-offs.